 Prevention & Treatment: Boxwood blight may be confused with other boxwood diseases, such as boxwood decline or other stem blight diseases.

 If boxwood blight is suspected, have the disease identified.
-Plant samples can be sent for identification to the Clemson Plant and Pest Diagnostic Clinic.
+Plant samples can be sent for identification to the Clemson Plant & Pest Diagnostic Clinic.

 Prune out the diseased stems, rake up fallen foliage, and dispose of both.
+Do not put diseased plant material into a compost pile.
+Leaves and dying plants should be buried, burned, or bagged and placed with the trash for going to the landfill.
 Apply fresh mulch beneath the plants to reduce the chances of reinfection from spores that could splash from the soil onto foliage.
 The more effective homeowner fungicides for the control of boxwood blight are chlorothalonil or chlorothalonil mixed with thiophanate methyl.
 See Table 1 for examples of brands and specific products.

 Other non-susceptible plants can be used in the landscape to replace boxwoods, such as dwarf yaupon hollies and Japanese hollies, both of which have small leaves and look quite similar to boxwoods.